 The cuttings you take [4-6 inches long], are to create new plants.
 Trim the lower leaves, clipping the leaf off near the stem.
 Preferably you have at least one trimmed leaf joint remaining [For you crossword puzzle lovers, some refer to that joint as the “Axil” or “Petiole”].
 That trimmed joint is submerged in water.

 Save any trimmed leaves.
 Wash and bag harvested leaves in a zip lock bag.
 Then refrigerate those leaves for cooking.
-They will keep fine for a week or two.
+They will keep fine for at least a week.

 Keep some of the upper leaves intact on your cuttings.
 Place the cuttings in water, cut stem down in the water.
 Again preferably at least one trimmed leaf joint is below the water.
 Plastic disposable cups make perfect rooting receptacles.
 Place on a sunny window sill.
 Change the water every 4-5 days.

 Your cuttings should produce roots in about 2 weeks.
 These cuttings can be transplanted, watered, and allowed to grow another couple of weeks.
-Then you can repeat the harvesting/cutting process.
+Then you can repeat the harvesting/cutting process, from these new plants.

 Once you get several batches going you can start harvesting one pot a week on a rotational basis.
 This will give you a perpetual supply all spring, summer, and fall.

-You can continue this through the winter indoors, but it will require plant lights.
+You can continue this through the winter indoors, but it will require plant lights and more attention.